Expert Points: Checking Organizational Messiness and Job Fit

 Failure only hurts if you can’t explain the specific systems you built while things were messy.

-While a big company teaches you how to use institutional power, it rarely teaches you how to survive total chaos.
-If your final goal is to lead in risky markets, spending your best years in a role that only focuses on small details at a big company can actually stop you from being a generalist.
-Safety is not real; the real risk is spending your most valuable years in a place where your personal impact is hidden by too many company layers.
+A big company teaches you how to use institutional power, but rarely how to survive total chaos.
+If your goal is to lead in high-risk markets, spending your best years in a role that focuses only on incremental improvements can limit your ability to function as a generalist.
+The real risk is spending your most valuable career years somewhere your personal impact is hidden beneath too many organizational layers.

 Focus on what matters.